- Pets and Animals»

 Some of the products can be toxic to pets and shouldn’t be repeated frequently, which is why you should check with your vet before you begin home treatments.

 Another common form of mange is called otodectic mange, better known as ear mites.
 The mites live and breed deep inside the ear canals of dogs and cats.
-The canals are shaped like a slightly bent arm and the mite activity occurs in the "forearm."
+The canals are shaped like a hockey stick and the mite activity occurs in the "blade."
 Evidence of ear mite infestation is the accumulation of a dry, crusty, dark brown to black residue visible in the external ear canal.

 Diagnosis of this highly contagious parasite is confirmed by examining the crud under a microscope and actually observing the mites.
 Treatment is in the form of ear drops.
 After a few days of treatment, the ears look great, but don't be fooled.